Hey there! Welcome to my review of the 10 best spinning reels!

 There’s certainly something to be said for buying a spinning combo, as opposed to purchasing your rod and reel separately.
 For starters, you know you’re getting a rod and reel that are perfectly matched.
 You’re also likely to save some money.
 The Pflueger Trion Spinning Combo is a great option that’s surprisingly affordable without skimping on quality.

-This combo is great for everything from bait-and-bobber fishing for sunfish to jigging for bass and walleye.
+This rod and reel combo is great for everything from bait-and-bobber fishing for sunfish to jigging for bass and walleye.
 It’s available in sizes ranging from ultralight to medium, with the medium-light model being arguably the most versatile.
 It’s light and balanced, and it casts beautifully.

 - Convenient combo